vivi365/reproducible-go-ethereum/README.md

 # Reproducible Go Ethereum

+## HOW TO

+Build dockerfile and diffoscope if different binaries are produced.
+`./scripts/docker-and-diff.sh <docker dir> <imgname>` e.g. `./scripts/docker-and-diff.sh v.1.13.14 geth-april-20`

+May need to redo `chmod +x ./scripts/docker-and-diff.sh` if docker issues.

 ## Goals

 The goal of reproducible builds in Go Ethereum is to make a build reproducible in order to...